 By Katie Aldridge

-Keenan is the pitch winner of the latest cohort of Early Risers Academy, a 10-week business-building bootcamp powered by Launch Dayton partner Parallax Advanced Research.
+Jeffrey and Charles won the Launch Dayton Startup Week Pitch Competition and are members of the current Early Risers Academy tech cohort, a 10-week business-building bootcamp powered by Launch Dayton partner Parallax Advanced Research.